rushikdm/DataStructuresAndAlgorithms/Arrays/README.md

 }
 ```

-Hence, avoid this problem, it is always required to pass the array length information as well along with the array as follows:
+To avoid this problem, it is always required to pass the array length information along with the array as follows:
 ```cpp
 const int len{5};
 int numbers[len] {1, 2, 3, 4, 5};